geektechniquestudios/TimerToDo/README.md

 If you'd like to see a demonstration, you can check it out [here](www.youtube.com)

 This project relies on a MySQL database called "todolist" with a table called "list_items".
-As this software is obviously not consumer ready in its current state, to use this software, you must make a mysql database and table.
+As this software is obviously not consumer ready in its current state, to use this software, you must make a MySQL database and table named appropriately .
 The following is an example of a creation script that would work:

 ```
 create table list_items